Symsystem/ADA_Project/README.md

 ## Results
 By the end of the project, we were able to achieve what we proposed to do: a webapp showing different aspects related to geolocated tweets.
-The webapp can be acessed here: https://symsystem.github.io/ADA_Project/.
+The webapp can be acessed following [this link](https://symsystem.github.io/ADA_Project/ "SwissTweets").

 There are three main tabs: density map, sentiments map and events map.
 All the pre-processing, manipulation and generation of the JSON files where done by us, except for the data related to the events map (for which we teamed up with another team).

+For more information about the pipelines used during the development of this web application, we suggest you to take a look at [this presentation](SwissTweets_presentation.pdf).

+### Structure of the repository
+* src : contains the commented sources of the project.
+	* app : the web application (html, javascript, data (json files), styles)
+	* preprocess : Python script for preprocessing the raw data and create the json files
+* docs : the running web application accessible [here](https://symsystem.github.io/ADA_Project/)

 ## Data Description